sowmyadsl/pingpong/README.md

 ## Description

-A **Web application** thats takes a number from user and returns a range of numbers from 1 to the chosen number with few exceptions that numbers divisible by 3 are replaced with **"ping"** ,numbers divisible by 5 are replaced with **"pong"** and numbers divisible by 15 are replaced with **"ping-pong"** using conditional statements and jquery.
+A **Web Application** thats takes a number from user and returns a range of numbers from 1 to the chosen number with few exceptions that numbers divisible by 3 are replaced with **"ping"** ,numbers divisible by 5 are replaced with **"pong"** and numbers divisible by 15 are replaced with **"ping-pong"** using conditional statements and jquery.

 ## Specifications